 Things to Do in South Lake Tahoe

 For more ideas, swing by the visitor center in town.
-It’s one of my favorite way to get tips on things to do, especially dog friendly activities.
+It’s a great way to discover things to do and more options for camping in South Lake Tahoe.